 Tigers have very 30 large sharp teeth, including 4 long canine teeth that they use for hunting.

-They have powerful jaws and a very muscular body.
+They have powerful jaws and very muscular bodies.
 Tigers have big shoulders that they use for picking up and dragging their prey.

-Tigers have long thick, sensitive hairs called whiskers that grow on the sides of their upper lip and above their eyes.
+Tigers have long, thick, sensitive hairs called whiskers that grow on the sides of their upper lip and above their eyes.
 Whiskers help the tiger feel for objects at night.
-They also help the tiger feel for how big spaces are that they need to walk through.
+They also help the tiger feel for the big spaces they need to walk through.

 A tiger’s back legs are longer than its front legs.
 This helps the tiger jump far distances.
 A tiger can jump up to 23 feet.

 Tiger and lion skeletons are so similar that it is almost impossible to tell them apart without skin.

 Tigers have an excellent sense of sight.
-They usually hunt at night when their vision is about six times better than a human.
+They usually hunt at night when their vision is about six times better than a human’s.
 Tiger’s eyes have been called the brightest of any animals.
-This is because they have a reflective coating inside their eyes that reflects small amounts of light.
+This is because they have a reflective coating that reflects small amounts of light inside their eyes.

 Even though tigers have excellent eyesight, it is hard for them to see animals or objects that are still and not moving.

-A tiger’s hearing is their best sense.
+A tiger’s hearing is its best sense.
 They can hear the slightest sound.

 Types of Tigers